-- 3.1 There are a number of key issues relating to the HIP budget for 2016/17, with further details being included within the main body of the report.
+- 3.1 There are a number of key issues relating to the HIP budget for 2017/18, with further details being included within the main body of the report.
 However, in summary they are as follows.
-This is the fifth year of HRA Self-Financing and the continued increase in investment in the housing stock and other projects is reflected in this report.
-As part of the Sheltered Housing refurbishment programme, construction works continues at Enoch House whilst the feasibility and scope of the next two schemes is appraised. - 3.2 This report is considered as part of agreeing the Housing Revenue Account (HRA) estimates as the funding for the HIP, which covers capital investment in the housing stock, is very much linked to the overall level of resources for housing. - 3.3 In recognition of the need to define future trends and changes influencing the needs of the housing assets, a 30 year investment model was established to support the HRA business planning process.
-This was undertaken as part of the Councils response to the proposal from the Government to disband the Housing Subsidy system and to introduce self-financing from April 2012. - 3.4 As a result of the announcements made in the Chancellor of the Exchequer's Budget on 8th July 2015 regarding the proposal to decrease social housing rents by 1% annually from 2016/17 for four years, the projected rental income within the existing HRA business plan over the next 30 years has reduced by circa £143million.
-As a result it was necessary to review the Housing Revenue Account (HRA) current budgets and investment plans to ensure that these can operate within the limits of the Business Plan and do not exceed the peak debt limit. - 3.5 The outcome of the review will provide the Council, as part of its budget setting process, alternative options on existing HRA budgets to mitigate, insofar as possible, the impact of the imposed reduction in income through these changes without detrimentally impacting service to residents in the Borough. - 3.6 It is now the fifth year of the opening five years of this programme which is being recommended as the framework for procuring housing related planned works and improvements.
+This is the sixth year of HRA Self-Financing and the continued increase in investment in the housing stock and other projects is reflected in this report.
+As part of the Sheltered Housing refurbishment programme, construction works continues at Enoch House and is due for completion in summer 2017, whilst the feasibility and scope of the next two schemes is appraised. - 3.2 Members will be aware of the forced sale of Local Authority High Value assets to fund the voluntary Right To Buy for housing association tenants, which was announced in the Housing and Planning Act 2016.
+This requires local housing authorities to make a payment to the Government equivalent to the market value of a proportion of high value vacant housing owned by the authority (165 stock retaining local authorities who maintain a housing revenue account).
+Government announced in the recent autumn statement that this has been delayed and will not be implemented in 2017/18.
+However, given there is no indication of how much the levy that we will have to pay will be, work programmes for 2017/18 have been reviewed and a reduction of £1.140million has been made which has been ring-fenced for payment of the levy when it is implemented.
+An equivalent sum has been provisionally included in futures years as shown in the CMTFF at Appendix A. - 3.3 This report is considered as part of agreeing the Housing Revenue Account (HRA) estimates as the funding for the HIP, which covers capital investment in the housing stock, is very much linked to the overall level of resources for housing. - 3.4 In recognition of the need to define future trends and changes influencing the needs of the housing assets, a 30 year investment model was established to support the HRA business planning process.
+This was undertaken as part of the Councils response to the proposal from the Government to disband the Housing Subsidy system and to introduce self-financing from April 2012. - 3.5 Members will be aware of the announcements made in the Chancellor of the Exchequer's Budget on 8th July 2015 regarding the proposal to decrease social housing rents by 1% annually from 2016/17 for four years, and the resultant projected loss of rental income within the HRA business plan over the next 30 years.
+Therefore it is necessary to review the Housing Revenue Account (HRA) current budgets and investment plans to ensure that these can operate within the limits of the Business Plan and do not exceed the peak debt limit. - 3.6 The outcome of the review will provide the Council, as part of its budget setting process, alternative options on existing HRA budgets to mitigate the impact of the imposed reduction in income through these changes without detrimentally impacting service to residents in the Borough. - 3.7 It is now the sixth year of this programme which is being recommended as the framework for procuring housing related planned works and improvements.